Social liberalism: Germany

 The National-Social Association, founded by the Protestant pastor Friedrich Naumann also maintained contacts with the left liberals.
 He tried to draw workers away from Marxism by proposing a mix of nationalism and Protestant-Christian-value-inflected social liberalism to overcome class antagonisms by non-revolutionary means.
 Naumann called this a "proletarian-bourgeois integral liberalism".
 Although the party could not win any seats and soon dissolved, he remained influential in theoretical German left-liberalism.

 In the Weimar Republic, the German Democratic Party was founded and came into an inheritance of the left-liberal past and had a leftist social wing and a rightist economic wing but heavily favoured the democratic constitution over a monarchist one.
 Its ideas of a socially balanced economy with solidarity, duty, and rights among all workers struggled due to the economic sanctions of the Treaty of Versailles, but it influenced local cooperative enterprises.

-After 1945, the Free Democrats included most of the social liberals while others joined the Christian Democratic Union of Germany.
+After 1945, the Free Democrats included most of the social liberals, including Naumann and Brentano disciple Theodor Heuss who became the first party chairman and the first Federal President of West Germany.
+Other social liberals joined the Christian Democratic Union of Germany.
 Until the 1960s, post-war ordoliberalism was the model for Germany.
 It had a theoretical social liberal influence based on duty and rights.

+During the 1950s and 1960s, the Free Democratic Party was dominated by conservative liberals, national liberals and classical liberals.
+However, in the 1970s, the party was briefly influenced by progressive and social liberal ideas which culminated in the 1971 Freiburg Thesis programme.
+Among other things, the party committed itself to "self-determination", "democratization of society", a "reform of capitalism" and a form of ecoliberalism which prioritized "environmental protection over profit and personal gains".
+In 1977, the social liberal era came to an end with the more economically liberal Kiel Thesis programme (Kieler Thesen) effectively setting the party back on a classical liberal course.

-As the Free Democrats discarded social liberal ideas in a more conservative and economically liberal approach in 1982, some members left the party and formed the social liberal Liberal Democrats.
+As the Free Democrats discarded social liberal ideas in a more conservative and economically liberal approach, some members left the party and formed the social liberal Liberal Democrats in 1982.
+Other social liberals have found a new home in Germany's Green party Alliance 90/The Greens.